speajus/diblob/packages/diblob-grpc/README.md

 - `grpcServer`: The main gRPC server instance
 - `grpcServerConfig`: Server configuration
 - `grpcServiceRegistry`: Registry for managing service implementations

+## Lifecycle

+The `registerGrpcBlobs` helper registers the `grpcServer` blob as a `Lifecycle.Singleton` with lifecycle hooks:

+- `initialize: 'start'` – called the first time the blob is resolved
+- `dispose: 'stop'` – called when the blob is invalidated (for example, when it or one of its dependencies is re-registered or unregistered)

+This means:

+- The server starts automatically the first time you resolve `grpcServer`, e.g. with `await container.resolve(grpcServer)`.
+- The server is stopped automatically when its registration (or its dependencies) are invalidated, following diblob's cascading disposal semantics.

 ## Examples